Broken fluorescent bulbs and CFLs

 • Wipe the area clean with a damp paper towel or disposable wet wipe

-• Place all cleanup materials (cardboard, gloves, tape, etc.) into a lidded rigid plastic container.
+• Place all cleanup materials (cardboard, gloves, tape, etc.) into a tightly-lidded, rigid, plastic container.

 • Wash your hands.